karahbit/RU_Healthy/1_code/Readme1.txt

 Please note that the program requires a Android API level 15 of (Codename: Ice Cream Sandwich, version 4.0.3)  or above for proper installation.

+OPERATION
+For operation instructions please refer to the user_docmenation.pdf file in the documents folder of the github repository.

 FOLDER LAYOUT

 The folder demo1 contains the android application.